Emigration from Liverpool - 1850

 Steerage Passengers Dancing Between Decks.
 The Illustrated London News, 6 July 1850.
 GGA Image ID # 14b6b9ef2f

 On the contrary, all is bustle, excitement, and merriment.
-The scene represented by our Artist, of a party of emigrants, male and female, dancing between decks-to the music of the violin-played for their amusement, by some of their fellow passengers, is not a rare one.
+The scene represented by our Artist, of a party of male and female emigrants dancing between decks to the music of the violin played for their amusement by some of their fellow passengers, is not a rare one.

-Sometimes a passenger is an Irish bagpipe musician.
+Sometimes, a passenger is an Irish bagpipe musician.
 He is often called upon to play music for the gratification of his countrymen and women.
-Not merely while at the dock, but, according to the reports of captains and others, during the whole voyage.
+Not merely while at the dock but, according to the reports of captains and others, during the voyage.

-The key person who can play the violin, the flute, the pipe, or any other instrument, becomes of interest and importance to the passengers and is kept in constant requisition for their amusement.
-The youngest child and the oldest man on the ship are alike interested.
+The key person who can play the violin, the flute, the pipe, or any other instrument becomes essential to the passengers and is kept in constant requisition for their amusement.
+The youngest child and the oldest man on the ship are alike.

-The grey-headed men and women are frequently seen dancing with much delight, and much vigor as if they were seventeen and not seventy years of age.
+The grey-headed men and women are frequently seen dancing with great delight and vigor as if they were seventeen and not seventy years old.

 But, as the hour of departure draws nigh, the music ceases.
-Too many fresh arrivals take place every moment, and the decks become burdened with luggage to admit of the amusement.
+Too many fresh arrivals occur every moment, and the decks become burdened with luggage to admit the amusement.

 Although the day and hour of departure may have been given weeks in advance, there is a large class of persons—not confined to emigrants, who never will be punctual.